Curejoy Expert Dipti Mothay Explains:

 If you are feeling lazy, shredding is the way to go.
 Shred a generous portion of fresh or dried coconut meat on top of your vegetable or rice preparations to add that sweet, crunchy element with all the benefits of coconut oil thrown in.

 - Coconut oil doesn’t oxidize as quickly as other oils (e.g. olive oil) and is therefore safe for cooking at high temperatures.
-Heat up a handful of spices (curry leaves are a traditional favorite) in a spoonful of coconut oil and add this mixture to your curries, gravies or salads to get a burst of aromatic flavor.
+Heat up a handful of spices (curry leaves are a traditional favorite) in a spoonful of coconut oil and add this mixture to your curries, gravies or salads to

 - Drizzle some coconut oil on your salads.
 Alternate with olive oil to get your supply of all the good fats your body needs.